Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Stable -homotopy theory in rigid geometry

 \begin{thm} The functor\footnote{The functoriality follows similarly as in \cite[\S 9.1]{RobaloDiss}.}

-satisfies Nisnevich descent and extends to a full six functor formalism in the sense of \cite{Liu-Zheng}.
-Further, by passing to homotopy categories this functor defines a motivic triangulated functor in the sense of \cite{CD1}. \end{thm} \begin{proof} Nisnevich descent follows from Proposition \ref{prop-nisnevich-descent-RigH}.
+satisfies Nisnevich descent and extends to a full six-functor formalism in the sense of Liu--Zheng \cite{Liu-Zheng}.
+Further, by passing to homotopy categories this functor defines a motivic triangulated functor in the sense of Cisinski--Déglise \cite{CD1}. \end{thm} \begin{proof} Nisnevich descent follows from Proposition \ref{prop-nisnevich-descent-RigH}.